-Summer CUBs runs for 18 days from late June through mid-July.
-We start at 8:00 a.m. and end at 2:00 p.m., aligning with typical school day hours.
+Summer CUBS runs for 18 days from late June through mid-July.
+We start at 8 a.m. and end at 2 p.m., aligning with typical school day hours.
 We incorporate daily learning experiences in literacy, math, science, art, and outdoor play.
 Students interact with Worcester Public School teachers, University faculty, Master of Arts in Teaching students and a cadre of volunteer mentors who encourage new learning while also having fun!

-Summer CUBS also provides our MATs with valuable experience teaching elementary math.
-Each elementary MAT spends one week working intensely with a veteran Worcester Public School teacher who is also a graduate of the MAT program and will be co-teaching their teaching math course in the fall semester.
-The MATs benefit from modeled instruction, time to work with small groups of children, and coaching as they prepare their own lessons for small groups of students.
+Each elementary MAT spends one week working intensely with a veteran Worcester Public School teacher, a graduate of the MAT program, who will also co-teach their teaching math course in the fall semester.
+The MATs benefit from modeled instruction, time working with small groups of children, and coaching as they prepare their own lessons for small groups of students.

 Our data indicates that the CUBS program is achieving its primary goal.
 Over the past two years, 80% of our students have either maintained or gained on their reading comprehension test scores between the end of school in May and when they start again in the fall.
 Principal Patty Padilla actively seeks out students to apply and enroll in this free of charge program each spring.
 As the program continues to emerge, we use feedback from the teachers, MATs, mentors, and Woodland staff to fine-tune the CUBS experience.